Pittsburgh LAN Coalition: Event details

 The name of Pittco's primary event was originally Iron Storm.
 The name comes from Pittsburgh's notability as a former steel mill center.

 At its events, Pittco held tournaments for various new and old games, most often featuring Counter-Strike: Source, the Unreal Tournament series, Quake 3, the Call of Duty series, and the StarCraft series.
 Attendees often organize unofficial tournaments for games.
-Popular console tournaments also include the Halo series, the Call of Duty series, the Street Fighter series, and Super Smash Brothers Brawl.
+Popular console tournaments also include the Halo series, the Call of Duty series, the Street Fighter series, and Super Smash Bros.
+Brawl.
 Iron Storm 8 was the first event that to feature a console game (Halo 3) as featured event, with prizes being given out.

 Pittco has also held two smaller events, Lite and PURE.
 Pittco Lite was so named because a sudden venue conflict for the scheduled Iron Storm 5 caused a last-minute change of location, and approximately half of the registrants were unable to be contacted less than a week before IS5.
 PURE was so named because it was a "return to classic LAN gaming, without sponsors and with minimal Internet".

 There were also many side games and tournaments, called "jackass events" by many attendees.
 These were meant as time-passers to allow attendees to keep busy while waiting for their game to start.